Blokje5/blokje5.dev/content/posts/compliance-in-cicd.md

         value: eu-west-1
 ```

 This `Task` defines our deployment pipeline.
-The `cp` step copies over Terraform files from a `ConfigMap` in Kubernetes.
-Normally you would be using GitHub as a source for the Terraform files, but this works better for local development.
-The next steps then initialize terraform in the `/workspace` directory and create a plan of the changes to be applied.
+The `cp` step copies over Terraform files from a `ConfigMap` in Kubernetes (normally you would be using GitHub (or another version control system) as a source for the Terraform files, but using configmaps is easier for local development).
+The next steps then initialize terraform in the `/workspace` directory and create a Terraform plan of the infrastructure changeset that would be applied by this "commit".

 In the `conftest-pull` step, the policies are pulled from a central docker registry.
-Then, in the `conftest-test` step, the Terraform plan is  validated against the policies.
-If this returns a non-zero exit code, the `Task` will stop and the `terraform-apply` will never be executed.
+Then, in the `conftest-test` step, the Terraform plan is  validated against the Rego policies that where pulled from the Docker registry.
+If the changeset triggers the deny rule, conftest will return an error message and a non-zero exit code.
+Tekton will stop the `Task` from progressing and the `terraform-apply` will never be executed.
 Exactly what we want if there is no Access Block in the changeset!

 We can then reference this `Task` in a Tekton `Pipeline`: